 In many cases, the aggravating circumstance must be proved beyond a reasonable doubt.
 That gives defense attorneys leverage against prosecutors who worry that they will not be able to prove the aggravating factor in a DUI trial, as well as those who do not want to devote time to a trial when they can resolve a case by dropping the aggravating factor.

 Our firm is here to help.
-Contact us today to speak to an aggravated DUI lawyer in California about your options.
+Contact us today to speak to an aggravated DUI lawyer in Orange County about your options.

 Thousands of Cases Successfully Handled